robbtraister/fusion/documentation/recipes/running-fusion-locally.md

 $ npx fusion down
 ```

-in your command line (you may also be able to simply `CTRL+C` in the same Terminal window as your initial `npm start` command).
+in your command line (you may also be able to simply `CTRL+C` in the same Terminal window as your initial `npx fusion start` command).
 To check if all the Fusion services have stopped running, run:

 ```
 $ docker ps